Probing the low-velocity regime of non-radiative shocks with neutron star bow shocks: Introduction

 Radial velocity profiles are also critical to resolving the physical geometry of the shock, as 2D images only constrain the shock in projection.
 The shock morphology is determined by conditions for ram pressure balance between the pulsar wind and the ISM \citep[e.g.][]{1996ApJ...459L..31W}.
 Velocity profiles are sensitive to the shock's inclination relative to the plane of the sky, which combined with a model for the shock structure yields the physical shock stand-off radius and the radial velocity of the neutron star, which cannot be inferred from pulsar timing or radio imaging \citep{romani2017,deVries2020,romani2022}.
 The ram pressure conditions required to explain observed neutron star bow shocks have been exploited to characterize the energetics of pulsar winds \citep{1988Natur.335..801K,1993Natur.362..133C,vanKerwijk2001} and their anisotropy \citep{romani2010}, pulsar distances and velocities \citep{jones2002,deVries2020}, the neutron star moment of inertia \citep{romani2017}, and ISM density fluctuations \citep{2004ApJ...600L..51C,ocker_bowshocks}.
 Most of these prior studies were based on narrowband H$\alpha$ imaging and slit spectroscopy, necessitating model-based assumptions of the shock inclination angle and subsequent constraints.

 In this study, we leverage integral field spectroscopy (IFS) to spatially resolve the H$\alpha$ velocity structure of three neutron star bow shocks: J0742$-$2822, J1741$-$2054, and J2225$+$6535 (the Guitar Nebula).
 The observations are described in Section~\ref{sec:obs}.
 The radial velocity profiles are used to constrain $I_{\rm b}/I_{\rm n}$, $W_{\rm b}$, and the shock inclinations (Section~\ref{sec:results}).
-We interpret our results in the context of analogous shocks in SNRs, finding that electron-ion temperature equilibration seems to be significantly lower for the bow shocks than the closest low-velocity analogs in SNRs, which may have implications for particle acceleration in pulsar wind nebulae (Section~\ref{sec:discuss}).
+We interpret our results in the context of analogous shocks in SNRs {in Section~\ref{sec:discuss}.}